Streamlined quantum computing with macronode cluster states: Quantum computing with quad-rail-lattice cluster states and the GKP code

 Each four-mode macronode powers a two-mode gadget capable of implementing either two single-mode gates or one two-mode gate~\cite{alexander2016flexible}.
 We illustrate both actions together using a single quantum circuit, which corresponds directly to the dashed box of Fig.~\ref{fig:macronodeWireGraph}(b):

-where the beam splitters are all the same 50:50 beam splitter but have been styled to match Fig.~\ref{fig:macronodeWireGraph}.
+where the beam splitters are all the same 50:50 beam splitter with dashed arrows corresponding to the red, vertical ones in Fig.~\ref{fig:macronodeWireGraph}.
 We call this circuit the \emph{two-mode macronode gadget} since it takes two modes as inputs, produces outputs over two modes, and is implemented at a single (four-mode) macronode.
 It is the two-mode generalization of the single-mode macronode gadget shown in Eq.~\eqref{circuit:macrnonodegadget}.

 This macronode gadget generates a two-mode quantum operation (which could be separable or entangling) between the input modes as they are jointly teleported to the output modes.
 Just as for the single-mode macronode gadget, Eq.~\eqref{circuit:macrnonodegadget}, the two-mode quantum operation that gets implemented depends on the quadratures being measured, the measurement outcomes $\vec{m}$, and the ancilla states that comprise the two-mode gadget.